sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-entities/monitor-external-resources.md

 ### Create the check

-Now that the dynamic runtime asset is registered, you can create a check named `check-sensu-site` to run the command `http-check --url https://sensu.io` with the `http-checks` dynamic runtime asset, at an interval of 60 seconds, for all agents subscribed to the `proxy` subscription, using the `sensu-site` proxy entity name.
+Now that the dynamic runtime asset is registered, you can create a check named `check-sensu-site` to run the command `http-check --url https://sensu.io` with the `http-checks` dynamic runtime asset, at an interval of 15 seconds, for all agents subscribed to the `run_proxies` subscription, using the `sensu-site` proxy entity name.

-To avoid duplicate events, add the [`round_robin` attribute][18] to distribute the check execution across all agents subscribed to the `proxy` subscription.
+The check includes the [`round_robin` attribute][18] set to `true` to distribute the check execution across all agents subscribed to the `run_proxies` subscription and avoid duplicate events.

-Create a file named `check.yml` or `check.json` in your Sensu installation to store the check definition.
-Copy this this check definition into the `check.yml` or `check.json` file and save it:
+To create the `check-sensu-site` check, run:

 {{< language-toggle >}}

-{{< code yml >}}
+{{< code shell "YML" >}}
+cat << EOF | sensuctl create
 ---
 type: CheckConfig
 api_version: core/v2